alvinwan/poosh/README.md

 # poosh
-automatically find, navigate to, and update server copy of local git repository
+Automatically find, navigate to, and update server copy of local git repository